lfeutre/roz/README.rst

 Configuration
 =============

-Update the ``company-name`` file to hold your company's name.
+Update the ``./resources/config/company-name`` file to hold your company's name.
 Don't use any punctuation or spaces in the name.
 This will be used to generate a directory in `pwd` where Mnesia data will be stored.

 Next, set up ``roz`` Bash auto-completion (if you use Bash as your shell, that is):

 .. code:: bash

-  $ . resources/bash/complete
+  $ . ./resources/bash/complete

 CLI Usage